-The hostel is set amongst the cobble stoned alleyways, heritage buildings and quiet laneways of this historic area; Australia’s first white settlement.
+The hostel is set amongst the cobble-stoned alleyways, heritage buildings, and quiet laneways of this historic area; Australia’s first white settlement.

 The Rocks is my favourite area of Sydney, and is the place I would recommend all travellers and tourists to spend time exploring.
-Staying at the YHA Sydney Harbour makes that so much easier, especially when the night time fun begins.
+Staying at the YHA Sydney Harbour makes that so much easier, especially when the nighttime fun begins.

-We have spent many of our travels in run down beat up hostels, with plenty of cockroaches running around and the threat of toe jam in every shared shower cubicle.
+We have spent many of our travels in run-down beat up hostels, with plenty of cockroaches running around and the threat of toe jam in every shared shower cubicle.